 - It's important to start with dry, defrosted fish.
 Take it out of the fridge at least 10-15 minutes before you plan to cook it.
 Season right before cooking, not too far in advance.

-- DON'T TOUCH IT.
+- DON'T TOUCH IT WHILE SEARING.
 Resist the urge to poke and prod the sea bass.
 I know it's hard.
-Sing a song (MC Hammer "U Can't Touch This" recommended).
-Do a dance.

 - If the filet is less than 1- 1 ½ inch thick, you can get away with just pan-searing.
 For a thick filet (like mine were almost 3 inches!) they will need to bake a bit in the oven - which is why you need an oven-safe pan.

-- Using a good pan is essential.
-I love MadeIn's Carbon Steel Frying Pan which is oven safe and the fish doesn't stick to it if cooked properly.
+- For the best sear - Use a cast iron or MadeIn's Carbon Steel Frying Pan which is oven safe and the fish doesn't stick to it if cooked properly.
+You can also use non-stick if not putting in the oven.

 Serving Suggestions

-I recommend pairing this pan seared sea bass with something light to soak up the sauce.
-Here are a few suggestions.
+This pan seared sea bass pairs well with options that help soak up the sauce.
+Here are a few suggestions:

 - Mashed Cauliflower